|

 All: I wanted to let you know that

-our son, Patrick, was born early Sunday morning at Mercy Medical Center in Oshkosh.
-We were fortunate to have about 30 minutes with him before
+our son, Patrick, was born early Sunday morning at Mercy Medical

-he died from complications from Potter's Syndrome.
-Thanks to the generosity
+from Potter's Syndrome.
+Thanks to the generosity of friends, we were also

-of friends, we were also lucky enough to get our daughters to the hospital in
+lucky enough to get our daughters to the hospital in time for them to meet

-time for them to meet Patrick while he was still with us.
-Elise and I want to
+Patrick while he was still with us.
+Elise and I want to thank each of you for

-thank each of you for your support and kindness during these difficult
+your support and kindness during these difficult months.
+This entire process

-months.
-This entire process has caused me to reevaluate many things in my
+has caused me to reevaluate many things in my life --- and, I hope, gain a

-life --- and, I hope, gain a greater appreciation for the things that truly
+greater appreciation for the things that truly matter.
+Your friendship truly

-matter.
-Your friendship truly matters to us and, as a result, Elise and I
+matters to us and, as a result, Elise and I consider ourselves to be lucky

 Photos of Patrick during his brief